Coldcard/firmware/README.md

 You'll probably need to install at least these packages:

     brew install sdl2
+    brew cask install gcc-arm-none-eabi

+Used to be these were needed as well:

+    brew install sdl2
     brew tap PX4/px4
     brew search px4
     brew cask install gcc-arm-embedded